mesour/jQuery.niceCodeLines/README.md

     wrapperClass: 'nice-code-lines', // default wrapper class

+    scrollAbout: 0, // number about scroll if URL match 0 = on current line top

     applyHashAfterReady: true, // disable auto hash using

     urlHashMatch: function() {} // called if hash in URL match